nicolau10010/redis-symfony-starter/README.md

 }
 ```

 Yeap, that’s all.
-Now Doctrine will get countries data from the database for the first time, cache it in Redis for 1 hour and update it again after expiration.
+Now Doctrine will get users data from the database for the first time, cache it in Redis for 1 hour and update it again after expiration.